Homamjabir/Architecture-and-Design/README.md

 ## What is this repository?

 This is a repository containing the source code for the front-end of the recruitment system being developed as part of the course IV1201 (Architecture and Design of Global Applications).
 Its backend source code can be found [here](https://github.com/oldnewme/RecruitmentApp).
+Please note that you need to have npm installed to run this project, if you don't have it installed, follow the instructions [here](https://www.npmjs.com/get-npm).

 ## Available Scripts